Guide to the Albuquerque International Balloon Fiesta for Families

 6. Ride Your Bike

 Have you ever ridden your bike to Balloon Fiesta?
 Strap the babes on the back of your bike or hook up the bike trailer and avoid the traffic.
 Balloon Fiesta even has a bike valet to keep your ride safe while you enjoy the festivities.
-The bike trail runs along the AMAFCA North Diversion Channel, and crosses underneath Paseo del Norte and Alameda Blvd. continuing north where it crosses from the west side to the east, ending just north of the Balloon Museum.
+The bike trail runs along the AMAFCA North Diversion Channel and crosses underneath Paseo del Norte and Alameda Blvd, continuing north where it crosses from the west side to the east, ending just north of the Balloon Museum.
 Get more details.

 7. Buy Tickets Online

 Save yourself the hassle of standing in line when you get to Balloon Fiesta Parks and buy tickets online.
+(However, internet can be spotty due to the large crowds, so get that QR code pulled up or in your Apple Wallet before you are right at the gate.)

 8. Bring Cash and Card

-There are ATMs at the park but navigating the crowds can be difficult.
+There are ATMs at the park, but navigating the crowds can be difficult.
 Be sure you have both options just in case.
 If you choose to drive to the field and park, the parking fee is $20 and is cash only.
 Also, some vendors in the park may only accept cash.

 9. Pack Snacks

 Yes!
 Snacks are allowed.
 Each person is allowed only one bag or backpack.
 And bags are subject to search.
 No glass or alcohol.
-Food is available for purchase; however, it is expensive and lines are often long.
+Food is available for purchase; however, it is expensive, and lines are often long.
 So keep those babies happy, and bring snacks, drinks, and breakfast along.
-A thermos of hot chocolate is a great idea too.
+A thermos of hot chocolate is a great idea, too.

-10. Wear your child or bring a stroller or wagon.
+10. Wear Your Child or Bring a Stroller or Wagon

-There will be a lot of walking, so I liked to wear my babies in a carrier to Balloon Fiesta.
+There will be a lot of walking, so I like to wear my babies in a carrier to Balloon Fiesta.
 But some moms recommend a stroller or wagon.
 (Make sure it has bicycle-type tires because the field can be muddy.)
 Strollers and wagons can be difficult with the crowds.
 But they will contain your children and hold all the jackets you will shed as the morning warms up.

 11. Dress in Layers

 Wear plenty of layers for the cold morning.
-You will arrive before sun-up and it will be cold.
+You will arrive before sun-up, and it will be cold.
 But you’ll be peeling off the jackets soon enough when the sun comes up.

 12. Pick a Spot

 Pick a spot on the field and settle in instead of walking around from place to place.
 Lawn chairs are allowed at the park as are blankets.
-If you have little kids it might be easiest to settle into a spot and take it all in from there.
+If you have little kids, it might be easiest to settle into a spot and take it all in from there.
 The field is marked as a grid (letters on one axis and numbers on the other).
 Tell big kids your grid letter/number so they can find you if you get separated.
 (Or if you choose not to sit and watch, choose a prominent location as a meeting spot just in case.)

 13. Listen to the Zebras